 The chances of falling mishaps and life-threatening injuries increase with old age and as dementia advances.
 If you’re providing care to a family member with Alzheimer’s or dementia, it’s important to take the necessary precautions to reduce accidents at home.
 Keep rooms, stairways, and hallways well-lit.
 Remove any tripping hazards, such as rugs, extension cords, and unnecessary objects to keep hallways clear.
 Consider giving your loved one with dementia non-slip shoes and socks.
 These fall preparation measures are designed to help you care for your family member.

 Purchase a Mobile Phone For Your Family Member

-Cell phones are an essential device you should provide to parents or relatives with Alzheimer’s and dementia.
+Cell phones are an essential device you should provide to parents with Alzheimer’s and dementia.
 This will help them keep their independence for as long as possible.
 When getting your loved one a cellphone, ensure that the device is simple and easy-to-use.
 For dementia individuals, there are simpler phone options available.

 Once you have purchased a phone suitable for your loved one, program the names of their doctors, pharmacists, friends, and grandchildren into their phones.
 You may want to consider downloading apps for emergencies or mental stimulation to promote healthy brain function.